flashwing-04/showtime-website-project-archive/content/ws20/master/m4-gefahr-erkannt-gefahr-gebannt/process.md

 Our partners in industry explained to us that it is not only an individuals' awareness (or lack thereof) that matters but also that the environment is critical.
 Colleagues talk, music may be playing, machines making noise and possibly things happening in the visual periphery that can be distracting.

-By putting the user in an immersive simulation of the workshop with sounds, visual distractions and the machines of the trade we aimed to recreate the conditions in which accidents occur.
+By putting the user in an immersive simulation of the workshop with sounds, visual distractions and the machines of the trade, we aimed to recreate the conditions in which accidents occur.

 There are already a range of products and studies on workplace education through VR technology, and the most popular machine for such training was the Lathe.
 By the time we found the [Lathe Safety Simulator VR](http://www.lathesafetysimulator.com/#about), we concluded it would be more original to model machines and work processes that are underrepresented in the simulations we had seen so far.